 Possible Treatments for the Disease

 Anyone with rheumatoid arthritis or joint pain must be under the care of their doctor, who will prescribe treatment.
 Many potential treatments are available.
 Some are more effective for certain patients than others.

-A relatively new treatment that is often very effective is the use of DMARDS (disease-modifying antirheumatic drugs).
+A relatively new treatment that seems to often be very effective is the use of DMARDS (disease-modifying antirheumatic drugs).
 These are medications that suppress the patient's overactive immune system, interfering with the inflammation that is damaging the joints.
 Methotrexate is a commonly prescribed DMARD, but others exist.

 One important group of DMARDs is the biologics, which are mentioned in both of the arthritis videos above.
 Biologics are medications produced by genetic engineering.
 They are proving to be very useful for some cases of rheumatoid arthritis.